mstocco/mariostoc.co/content/traininglog/20220109-ironman2022-33weeksout.md

 ### NOTES
 Total Time: **94 Minutes** &nbsp; Run: **10.75 km**

 Good day all around.
-Started with a good sleep, then a pancake breakfast before heading out into the sunshine for a easy effort jog to _The Songhess_; a great hour plus on feet.
+Started with a good sleep, then a pancake breakfast before heading out into the sunshine for a easy effort jog to [The Songhess](javascript:flkty.select(2);); a great hour plus on feet.
 Then 30 minutes on the rollers for th e wrap-up.

 All good in the _"hood"._

 <!---->
 ## MONDAY JAN 10